 How to Make Caviar: Salting

-Salting is a highly sophisticated manual skill acquired over time: too much salt and the delicate walls of the eggs break, too little of it and the caviar will spoil and the taste will be off.
+Salting is a highly sophisticated manual skill acquired over time: too much salt and the delicate walls of the eggs break, too little of it, and it will spoil and the taste will be off.
 The highest quality caviar has a salt content of 3% (and sometimes even less).
-Salt is added to the caviar, left to impregnate and then washed off.
+Salt is added to the eggs, left to impregnate, and then washed off.
 None of this is done by a machine, but by a person, an expert in this very specific process, and one of the most artisanal steps.

 How to Make Caviar: Drying, Grading and Tinning

-How To Make Caviar With Molecular Gastronomy: Spherification
+How To Make Caviar with Molecular Gastronomy: Spherification

-Chances are you’ve encountered many kinds of caviar in restaurants that are definitely NOT made of fish eggs at all.
-These types of "caviar" are made using spherification, a molecular gastronomy technique.
-This relatively new and innovative cooking process puts science into cooking, using chemistry and physics to create fun and unexpected shapes and flavors with food.
-Spherification uses sodium alginate (a salt derived from algae) and calcium chloride to create a membrane around liquid, encapsulating it and creating a small sphere that look a lot like real caviar, bursting with flavor once you bite into them.
-Fruit juices, chocolate, cocktails, soups, sauces, desserts, those are just a few of the fun and delicious things you can turn into "caviar" using molecular gastronomy.
+Molecular gastronomy caviar recipes with the use of this method are very popular and incredibly versatile.
+Spherification uses sodium alginate (a salt derived from algae) and calcium chloride to create a membrane around the liquid, encapsulating it and creating a small sphere that looks a lot like real caviar, bursting with flavor once you bite into it.
+Fruit juices, chocolate, cocktails, soups, sauces, and desserts are just a few of the fun and delicious things you can turn into "caviar" using molecular gastronomy.